niamu/tenmile/README.md

-# Playable Quotes for GameBoy
+# Playable Quotes for Game Boy

-This project offers the ability to create and share **playable quotes** of GameBoy games.
+This project offers the ability to create and share **playable quotes** of [GameBoy](https://en.wikipedia.org/wiki/Game_Boy) games.
 A playable quote is a *delimited* reference to a
 *specific* moment in a game along with a reference recording of how that moment plays out.